We aim to provide you with a simple, quicker and less expensive way of resolving your dispute out of court.

 Our Chambers have suitable Mediation facilities that can often be arranged for minimum cost.
 Please contact our clerks to discuss your requirements and the availability of our Mediators.

-If you wish to join the mailing list for the Mediation team please contact Angela Walsh via email email@example.com.
+If you wish to join the mailing list for the Mediation team please contact the Clerks via email email@example.com.
 Please include within your email, the team(s) you wish to receive updates on, your full name and the name of your organisation.
 You will receive details of seminars and events that may be of interest to you and the number of emails will be kept to a minimum throughout the year.
 We do not pass your information onto any 3rd parties and you can unsubscribe at any time.